The largest and heaviest meteorite to hit Ireland and the UK in historic time

 The Brasky Mass was part of this sale.
 But it was not recognized at the time as anything special, so ended up as part of a cheap job lot of ‘miscellaneous items’.
 This lot was bought by local farmer John Collins, also a resident of the Hollypark area.
 The reason John Collins bought it was sentimental.
 John’s grandfather had previously worked for both the Taylor and Tuthill families and was the man who physically transported the meteorite from Faha House to Hollypark back in 1859 following the Tuthill/Taylor marriage and house move.
 The meteorite now sat proudly on the mantlepiece above the fireplace in a small farmhouse in Hollypark.
 What happened next?

 Enter a man called J. A. Morrison.
 In late November 1945, he was an Irish Land Commissioner and doing work in the Hollypark area.
 He visited John Collins’ farm and when invited in to the small house, noticed the large odd rock over Mr Collins’ fireplace.
 This prompted a discussion and the realization by Morrison that here was something extraordinary that had gone ‘missing’ for some 132 years.
-Remember that from the public, and scientific, perspective, this meteorite fragment has appeared in 1813, been initially written about in the newspapers, then effectively disappeared into private hands, nobody knowing who had it or where it was.
+Remember that from the public, and scientific, perspective, this meteorite fragment had appeared in 1813, had initially been written about in the newspapers, then had effectively disappeared into private hands, nobody knowing who had it or where it was.

 Morrison got agreement from Mr Collins to take a sample.
 This was sent to a Dr O’Connor of the National Museum of Ireland and Professor Henry Seymour of University College Dublin, and they, in turn, sent a piece to Dr Max Hey of the Natural History Museum in London.
 The results were unambiguous: this was the missing Brasky Mass.
 Farmer John Collins then sold it to the National Museum of Ireland in July 1947 for £100.
 And it has been in the museum ever since.